britram/rains-prototype/draft-trammell-rains-protocol.md

   implementation or configuration error conditions which will require human intervention to mitigate.

+On receipt of a notification, a client's behavior depends on the notification type:

+- For type 100 "Connection Heartbeat", the client does nothing, as above.
+- For type 399 "Capability hash not understood", the client prepares to send a full capabilities list on the next message it sends to the peer.
+- For type 404 "No assertion exists", the client takes the query to be unanswerable.
+It may reissue the query with query option 7 to do the verification of nonexistence again, if the server from which it received the notification is untrusted.
+- For type 413 "Message too large" the client notes that large messages may not be sent to a peer and tries again (see {{protocol-limits}}), or logs the error along with the note-data content.
+- For type 400 "Malformed message", type 403 "Inconsistent message", type 500
+  "Server error", or type 501 "Server not capable", the client logs the error along with the note-data content, as these notifications generally represent implementation or configuration error conditions which will require human intervention to mitigate.

-The first message a server sends to a peer after a new connection is established SHOULD contain a capabilities section, if the server supports any optional capabilities.
+The first message a server or client sends to a peer after a new connection is established SHOULD contain a capabilities section, if the server or client supports any optional capabilities.
 See {{cbor-capabilities}}.

 If the server is configured to keep long-running connections open, due to the presence of network behaviors that may drop state for idle connections, it